HouyemDev/otp-authenticator/readme.txt

 * **Simple yet customizable appearance:** forms used to request OTP Verification Codes use a neutral dedicated style compatible with most themes, with customizable logo and call-to-action colors.
 * **Activity Logs:** when enabled, administrators can follow the activity of the enabled gateway.
 Critical messages regarding gateway malfunction are always logged.
 * **Customizable for developers:** developers can add their own gateways or add custom One-Time Password modes using action and filter hooks, and more - see the [developers documentation](https://github.com/froger-me/otp-authenticator).
-* **Integration-friendly:** specific integration with Ultimate Member and WooCommerce is included by default ; developers can easily plug into OTP Authenticator with a multitude of functions, filter hooks and action hooks - see the [developers documentation](https://github.com/froger-me/otp-authenticator) - contributions to integrations are welcome.
+* **Integration-friendly:** specific integration with Ultimate Member and WooCommerce is included by default ; developers can easily plug into Tunisie SMS Authenticator with a multitude of functions, filter hooks and action hooks - see the [developers documentation](https://github.com/froger-me/otp-authenticator) - contributions to integrations are welcome.
-* **Unlimited features:** there are no premium version feature restrictions shenanigans - OTP Authenticator is fully-featured right out of the box.
+* **Unlimited features:** there are no premium version feature restrictions shenanigans - Tunisie SMS Authenticator is fully-featured right out of the box.

 == Troubleshooting ==

-OTP Authenticator is regularly updated, and bug reports are welcome, preferably on [Github](https://github.com/froger-me/otp-authenticator/issues), especially for advanced troubleshooting.
+Tunisie SMS Authenticator is regularly updated, and bug reports are welcome, preferably on [Github](https://github.com/froger-me/otp-authenticator/issues), especially for advanced troubleshooting.

 Each **bug** report will be addressed in a timely manner, but general inquiries and issues reported on the WordPress forum may take significantly longer to receive a response.